Variational Autoencoder for Anti-Cancer Drug Response Prediction: Materials and methods

-\paragraph{Anti-cancer drug molecular structure data} In this research, we have prepared ZINC dataset for molecular structure data of organic compounds to train the JTVAE model.
+In our research, we prepare the ZINC dataset for molecular structure data of organic compounds to train the JTVAE model.
 Molecular structure data is given in simplified molecular-input line entry system (SMILES) strings.
-SMILES representation is often used in defining drug structures\cite{chang2018cancer,manica2019toward,oskooei2018paccmann,jin2018junction,kusner2017grammar,simonovsky2018graphvae,liu2018constrained,tsubaki2019compound}.
-They are widely used as inputs in drug structure prediction tasks.
-Also, SMILES representation is easier for us to get embeddings from vocab parsing library that we have generated.
-From ZINC data set, we select 10, 000 SMILES strings to train our JTVAE model.
-The number of trained SMILES strings that we choose is far beyond the actual number of 222 drugs in processed GDSC dataset.
-The reason is that we would like to see a better generalization on all drug structures instead of drugs on specific cancer types.
+The SMILES representation is often used to define drug structures\cite{jin2018junction,kusner2017grammar,simonovsky2018graphvae,chang2018cancer,manica2019toward,oskooei2018paccmann,liu2018constrained,tsubaki2019compound} and are widely used as inputs for drug structure prediction.
+The SMILES representation simplifies obtaining the embeddings from the vocabulary parsing library we have generated.
+From the ZINC data set, we select 10000 SMILES strings to train our JTVAE model.
+The number of SMILES strings used for pre-training is far larger than the actual number of 222 drugs in the processed GDSC dataset.
+The reason is that we would like to improve our model's robustness with all drugs, not just anti-cancer drugs.